Official websites use .gov

 Development of a wearable point-of-care monitoring device for pediatric obstructive sleep apnea

-The non-invasive technology NIRS (near-infrared spectroscopy) is well suited for measuring cerebral hemodynamics during sleep.
+The non-invasive technology NIRS is well suited for measuring cerebral hemodynamics during sleep.
 NIRS uses near-infrared light to interrogate human tissue and measure changes in oxygenation.
 Extensive literature documents the utility of NIRS in sleep studies of both normal and sleep-disordered breathing (SDB).
 In normal sleep, NIRS has been used to investigate cerebral hemodynamics during sleep stages and transitions between stages.
 For sleep apnea applications, NIRS can detect reductions in cerebral oxygenation, as well as respiration, heart rate, and blood flow changes that occur as the result of apnea.
-Previous work in NIRS sleep analysis showed that transient rises in cerebral deoxyhemoglobin are a prominent feature of apneas and hypopneas, and it has been shown that autoregulatory mechanisms fail to prevent hypoxia during severe obstructive events.
+Previous work in NIRS sleep analysis showed that transient rises in cerebral deoxyhemoglobin are a prominent feature of apneas and hypopneas, and it was shown that auto-regulatory mechanisms fail to prevent hypoxia during severe obstructive events.
 NIRS is uniquely suited to capture such breathing-induced cerebrovascular disturbances with high sensitivity and temporal resolution.

 NCT05052216 – Development of a Wearable Point of Care Monitoring Device for Pediatric Obstructive Sleep Apnea